josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 - Castile has conquered Loudun (French culture territory)
 - French Secessionists Rebellion spawns as Society of Pops (<50% French culture population)
 - France (culturally dominant) is forcibly called to support the Rebellion
-- France has Alliance with Aragon and Rome
+- France has Alliance with Aragon and Papal States
-- France has 100 Favors with Aragon and Rome
+- France has 100 Favors with Aragon and Papal States

 **Steps to observe Issue 4** (Attacker Ally Calling Using Favors):